 I've not heard from my provider about my new fixed tariff, is something wrong?

 It may take a couple of weeks to get your welcome pack from the provider.
-This is taking even longer than usual at the moment due to the high volume of switches.
 To make matters even worse, you've been telling us that when you ring the new supplier, it's telling you it knows nothing about the switch.

 This is totally incorrect and either a tactic to get you to switch directly (which means no cashback for you and is cheaper for the energy supplier) or the customer service team hasn't been told what's going on.
 Give it a few weeks then get in touch with the supplier you've switched to.